Ardelle HoldenWriter of Intrigue and Mystery

-In the winter we would pack up the family in a camper and travel to British Columbia and southern climes to escape the frozen north.
-Sometimes we put on ten thousand miles in a winter.
-I home schooled Amber and Greg when we were on the road until we settled in Victoria in 1985.
+In the winter we would pack up the family in a camper and travel to British Columbia and southern climes to escape the frozen north, sometimes putting on ten thousand miles in a winter.
+I homeschooled Amber and Greg when we were in the bush and on the road until we settled in Victoria in 1985.

 In 2000 we literally bought the farm back in Manitoba and I opened the Country Mouse Scrapbooker.
 I enjoyed seven years helping friends preserve their family histories with photos and journaling.
 By 2006 we were wintering in Ajijic, Mexico and I began the next chapter of my life.

 Joining the Ajijic Society of the Arts with my photography, I soon found myself inspired by the other artists and took up painting and sketching.
 But my not-so-secret passion for watching mystery movies (no matter how old) and detective television series, rekindled my passion to write.
 All my hand-written stories were tucked away in a mouldy box up north, and I was itching to put pen to paper–scratch that–boot up and open Word.
 So began my first murder mystery novel…

 Life has given me so much fodder for storytelling, albeit not about murder.